Naib Nazim of Dhaka: History

 The British-era Naib Nazims of Dhaka were influenced by the Western culture and way of life.
 They learnt the English language and patronised Western art.
 According to Charles D'Oyly, Nusrat Jung's audience chamber was filled with English prints and paintings.
 Nusrat Jung was well versed in history and current affairs and could speak English fluently.
 Nusrat Jung was the longest serving Naib Nazim.

 Dhaka's trade and commerce grew during the niabat.
 Exports by European companies from Dhaka quadrupled.
 The Naib Nazims relied on Dhaka's wealthy Armenian community and Marwari bankers.
-The Muslim-ruled city was home to a Hindu merchant class.
+The Muslim-ruled city was home to a Hindu merchant class, and the majority of the population of the city belonged to the Hindu community.
 The city hosted factories of the Dutch, French, English and Portuguese.

 Powers

-The annual revenue of the Naib Nazim was 1 million imperial rupees, which was a very high amount during the era.
-His duties were to administer justice, supervise trade professions, identify and punish seditious persons, collect and deposit revenue punctually at the treasury and maintain military bases, forts and the navy.
+The Naib Nazim's duties were to administer justice, supervise trade professions, identify and punish seditious persons, collect and deposit revenue punctually at the treasury and maintain military bases, forts and the navy.
 For administration expenses, the revenues of Dhaka, Mymensingh, Sylhet and other districts were assigned to him.
 The Naib Nazim owned riverside properties for the upkeep of naval boats and personnel.
 The properties were, however, confiscated by the British gradually.
 The Naib Nazim of Dhaka had revenue and administrative powers until 1790.
 As a result of Mughal defeat in the Battle of Buxar, the Naib Nazim's functions were greatly reduced.

 In 1790, Lord Cornwallis abolished the powers of the Naib Nazim.
 Dhaka formally passed to the control of the East India Company in 1793.
-Later Naib Nazims held the office nominally, as a symbol of the Mughal aristocracy under company rule in India.
+Later, Naib Nazims held the office nominally, as a symbol of the Mughal aristocracy under company rule in India.
 All Mughal positions were permanently abolished in India after the Mutiny of 1857, which led to the establishment of the British Indian Empire as a crown colony.